gismo2006/MMM-Myvoiceradio/README.md

 Some times before I write about Radistop.
 If this hotword is detected, the Node_helper.js file send the order kill mpg123 to stop radio.
 This will a hard method but it works.
 And normaly no other Sound was playing at the same time the order kill mpg123 will ok.

+!!!
+VERY IMPORTANT!!!
+A user called Broberg show me a mistake!
+The used exec command didn´t work.
+Because I forget to explain YOU have to make the script files exutable!!!
+I use the command "chmod +x <file>" in the shell.

 At last I will say: YOU HAVE TO CHECK EVERY FOLDERPATH in my files!!!
 Maybe at your MM² there was other Folders use.
 AND: I write, I use to play mp123.
 I didn't know if it will be install by standard.